 Another blood flow issue to consider is anemia.
 If you suspect you're low on iron, consult with your doctor to get some bloodwork done.

-Make time for recovery runs
+Make time for recovery runs.

 Why are so many of us uncomfortable with easy runs?
 They serve a purpose, and any training program should have multiple easy runs built-in.

-"Stringing too many hard efforts in a row leaves our muscles sore, tired, fatigued and puts runners at increased risk for injury," says David.
+"Stringing too many hard efforts in a row leaves our muscles sore, tired, and fatigued, and puts runners at increased risk for injury," says David.
 "After a harder run — either a long run or a workout — we should take a day or two of recovery runs to allow our muscles to adequately recover."
 These runs should be at or below conversational pace, meaning you're able to have a conversation or sing along to your music during the run.

-Know when to rest
+Know when to rest.